Subscribe to

 Our Newsletter!

-In line with this year’s theme of Accelerate Action, we are committing to making a tangible difference for International Women's Day and are taking action to support women-led initiatives and recognize the contributions of women in AI.
+In line with this year’s International Women's Day theme, we’re committed to taking meaningful action to support women-led initiatives and recognize the contributions of women in AI.

-To support women's charities, we are offering Quin AI free for an entire year to help increase donations for organizations that champion women’s rights and causes.
-We have already begun conversations with multiple charities and will be sharing new updates as we sign each one.
+For example, we’re offering Quin AI free for an entire year to charities championing women’s rights and causes to help them boost donations and engagement.
+We’ve already begun conversations with multiple organizations and will share updates as we welcome new partners.

-However, our celebration of International Women's Day goes beyond charitable initiatives.
-We also want to shine a light on the remarkable women making waves in AI today.
+But our celebration of International Women’s Day goes beyond charitable initiatives.
+We also want to recognize and celebrate the remarkable women shaping the future of AI today.

 10 most influential women in AI